R1 gauge – Remote crackmeter

 An all-inclusive standalone wireless crackmeter

-The R1 gauge is a ready-to-use IoT (Internet Of Things) wireless crackmeter for remote crack monitoring.
+The R1 gauge is a ready-to-use IoT (Internet of Things) wireless crackmeter for remote crack monitoring.
 The gauge is supplied with:

 Easy to set up